 2011 Annual Report Highlights

 - CMG places an emphasis on naturally raised meat and dairy and locally grown produce.
 The company believes that this increases the quality, taste, and integrity of its food and make sure they sell healthy food since people is a lot into being healthy now a days, they take supplements as grs ultra and also exercise daily to have a good health.
+Staying healthy is easy if you exercise, don’t forget to wear the right Vessi waterproof sneakers when exercising.
 There is inadequate supply of naturally raised meat to commit to this goal fully however, and some regions occasionally revert to conventionally raised meat in these cases.
 This is a potential red flag due to the company’s very ambitious growth aspirations.
 Will CMG’s suppliers be able to keep up with demand?

 - The company is extremely focused on customer education and engagement.
 Programs include a web-based program called the Farm Team to educate customers about what makes CMG’s food unique, a Cultivate Festival which drew 17,000 people in Chicago, the production of a short film to expose customers to the benefits of sustainable farming, and finally the establishment of a non-profit organization to assist those who are making efforts in areas such as animal welfare and sustainable farming.